mattermost/docs/source/deploy/mattermost-changelog.md

 #### Changes to the Enterprise plan:
  - Under ``GlobalRelayMessageExportSettings`` in ``config.json``:
-    - Added two new configuration settings ``CustomSMTPServerName`` and ``CustomSMTPPort`` to allow setting a custom URL and port for Global Relay export, this enables compliance export to integrate with Proofpoint.
+    - Added two new configuration settings ``CustomSMTPServerName`` and ``CustomSMTPPort`` to allow setting a custom URL and port for Global Relay export.
+This enables compliance export to integrate with Proofpoint.

 ### Open Source Components:
  - Added ``@mattermost/desktop-api`` and ``ipaddr.js`` to https://github.com/mattermost/mattermost/.